12 June 2024

-Literally is getting a lot of press nowadays and is the target of many grammar scolds and pedants.
-What the reporters are writing about and the scolds are carping on is the figurative use of the word, as in “I was literally glued to my seat.”
-The word literally comes to us, via French, from the Latin literalis ”pertaining to letters.”
-It literally means “word for word, actually, exactly.”
-So, according to the scolds, when someone says they were “literally glued to their seat,” it is a pretty good bet that they are not actually attached to a chair with some sort of mucilage.
+Literally is often the target of grammar scolds and pedants.
+What the scolds are carping on is the figurative use of the word, as in, I was literally glued to my seat.
+The word literally comes to us, via French, from the Latin literalis, meaning pertaining to letters.
+It literally means word for word, actually, exactly.
+But when someone says they were literally glued to their seat, it is a pretty good bet that they are not actually attached to a chair with some sort of mucilage, and it is this non-literal use of literally that the pedants and scolds object to.

 Literally dates back to Middle English, appearing around 1429 in a work titled The Mirour of Mans Saluacion:

-Litteraly haf ȝe herde this dreme and what it ment.
+Litteraly haf ȝe herde this dreme and what it ment,

-(Literally have you heard this dream and what it meant.)
+Now lyes moreovre to knawe þerof the mistik intent.(Literally have you heard this dream and what it meant,

 Within a hundred years, however, literally was being put to use to intensify things that weren’t true.
 In 1769 Frances Brooke wrote in her novel The History of Emily Montague: